Here’s what to do if your Mac’s hard drive is failing

 There are any number of things that can cause a hard drive to fail.
 It could be the age of the drive itself that causes the heads to become worn or the disk to fail to spin properly.
 It could be damaged after being dropped.
 Or it could be that there was a fault in the mechanism all along and it’s only just shown up.
 A hard drive that was fine one day could fail completely the next.

 Did you know?
-MacPaw’s CleanMyMac X has a number of maintenance tools that can keep your drive running smoothly.
+MacPaw’s CleanMyMac has a number of maintenance tools that can keep your drive running smoothly.
 They won’t prevent a physical failure of the drive, but they could repair your damage disk permissions.
 We’ll explain how to use it later in the article.
-Meanwhile, download the free version of CleanMyMac X here.
+Meanwhile, get your free CleanMyMac trial here.
 This software is also notarized by Apple.

 How to tell if your Mac’s hard drive is failing?